 5. Al’Iver Charcoal Peel Off Mask

 Charcoal powder mask is a big trend right now and this one works great as blackhead remover and so forth.
-It has its main ingredients of organic acid, bamboo charcoal powder and bamboo vinegar that helps absorb pores, blackhead and stubborn dirt in keeping the skin tender and smoother.
+It has its main ingredients of an organic acid, bamboo charcoal powder and bamboo vinegar that helps absorb pores, blackhead and stubborn dirt in keeping the skin tender and smoother.
+If you want to have this mask, simply click the image above.

 - Try pore strips – they work well for some people – use right after shower or bath so pores are open.
 Use a clean washcloth, scrub, or just your fingers to wash face every time.